cristibctr/volvo-cem-cracker/README.md

 A research project grown out of curiosity.
 Cracks 6 bytes of pin code via High Speed CAN-bus in under 20 minutes.

+See **BUILDING.md** for instructions on compiling and uploading the sketch on Teensy or STM32 boards.

 ## Supported platforms:

 * P1: